Robust High-Dimensional Time-Varying Coefficient Estimation: Robust high-dimensional high-frequency regression

-where the bipower variation $BV_j = \dfrac{\pi}{2}\sum_{i=2}^{n} | \Delta_{i-1} ^n X_j| \cdot | \Delta_{i} ^n X_j|$.
-This choice of $v_{j,n}$ is similar to the usual choice in the literatures \citep{ait2020high, ait2019principal}.
-We note that the thresholding can detect the jumps in the covariate process $X(t)$ and mitigate their impact on beta estimators.
-On the other hand, the thresholding is not used for the dependent process $Y(t)$ since the robustification method outlined in \eqref{loss_func} and \eqref{debias} can handle both heavy-tailedness of the residual process $Z^c(t)$ and jumps in the dependent process $Y(t)$.
 Meanwhile, when calculating local regressions, we need to handle the curse of dimensionality and heavy-tailedness.
-To overcome high-dimensionality, we often employ the penalized regression procedure under the sparsity assumption.
+To overcome high-dimensionality, we often employ the penalized regression procedures under the sparsity assumption.
 For example, we often use the LASSO \citep{tibshirani1996regression} and Dantzig \citep{candes2007dantzig} estimators with the sub-Gaussian conditions.
 However, these estimators cannot handle the heavy-tailed observations, and furthermore, they are not consistent.
 To tackle this issue, we use the following Huber loss $l_{\tau}$ \citep{huber1964robust}:

 where $\tau>0$ is the robustification parameter.
 We denote $l_{\tau}\left( \bx\right)=\left(l_{\tau}\left(x_{1}\right), \ldots, l_{\tau}\left( x_{p_1}\right)\right)^{\top}$ for any vector $\bx = \left(x_1, \ldots, x_{p_1} \right)^{\top} \in \mathbb{R}^{p_1}$.
 The Huber loss $l_{\tau}$ mitigates the effect of outliers coming from the heavy-tailedness of the residual process $Z^c(t)$ and jump size process $J^y(t)$.
 Thus, by employing the truncation, Huber loss, and $\ell_{1}$-regularization, we can simultaneously deal with the three issues of the jumps, heavy-tailedness, and curse of dimensionality.
 Specifically, we propose the following instantaneous beta estimator at time $i \Delta_n$: